⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 71%

-Primary income from loan and investment interest, minus interest paid on deposits and borrowings.
+Earnings derived from loans, leases, and investments after accounting for interest paid on deposits and borrowings.

 Non-Interest Income